mikropsoft/StevenBlock/README.md

 Welcome to StevenBlock, the ultimate ad-blocking solution that ensures you enjoy a clutter-free online experience.
 With frequent updates and robust performance, StevenBlock keeps you ahead in the fight against intrusive ads and malicious content.

-We owe our thanks to the [Malwack](https://github.com/Magisk-Modules-Alt-Repo/Malwack) module developer for the initial code up to version 1.1.0, the [BlockAds](https://github.com/pantsufan/BlockAds) module developer for current versions, and [StevenBlack](https://github.com/StevenBlack/hosts) for providing the hosts source.
-Think of this module as a continuously updated fork, refined for your security and convenience.

 ---

 ## Features that Empower Your Digital Defense